splitgraph/sgr/docs/internals.rst

 Here's an overview of the tables in this schema:

-  * `snap_tree`: should really be called `image_tree`.
-Describes all image hashes and their parents, as well as extra data about a given commit (the creation timestamp, the commit message and the details of the sgfile command that generated this image).
+  * `images`: Describes all image hashes and their parents, as well as extra data about a given commit (the creation timestamp, the commit message and the details of the sgfile command that generated this image).
 PKd on the mountpoint and the image hash, so the same image can exist in multiple schemas at the same time.
   * `tables`: an image consists of multiple tables.
 Each table in a given version is represented by one or more objects.
     An object can be one of two types: SNAP (a snapshot, a full copy of the table) and a DIFF (list of changes to a parent object).
 This is also mountpoint-specific.
-  * `object_tree`: Lists the type and the parent of every object.
+  * `objects`: Lists the type and the parent of every object.
 A SNAP object doesn't have a parent and a DIFF object might have multiple parents (for example, the SNAP and the DIFF of a previous commit).
 This is not necessarily the object linked to the parent commit of a given object: if we're importing a table from a different repository, we would pull in its chain of DIFF objects without tying them to commits those objects were created in.